EarthCubeGeochron/Sparrow/README.md

-# EarthCube Lab Data Manager
+# EarthCube Lab Data Interface

 This repository will soon hold software for managing the geochronology data created by an individual laboratory.
 This software has the goal of managing